-Write the names of the "unknown" minerals (talc, rose quartz, smoky quartz, halite, galena,( guh-lee-nuh] magnetite, graphite, feldspar, calcite, gypsum) on the board, and tell the students that today, as geologists, they will investigate the 2 minerals assigned to each pair, record data about their properties and then be able to identify their minerals.
+- Write the name hematite on the board and tell the students they will learn how to do all the tests on this mineral. - Write the names of the "unknown" minerals (talc, rose quartz, smoky quartz, halite, galena, magnetite, graphite, feldspar, calcite, gypsum) on the board, and tell the students that today, as geologists, they will investigate the 2 minerals assigned to them, record data about their properties and then be able to identify their minerals.